-The overall education level of Wilmington is somewhat higher than in the average US city of 21.84%: 26.43% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Wilmington who are college-educated is somewhat higher than the average US community of 21.84%: 26.43% of adults in Wilmington have at least a bachelor's degree.

 The per capita income in Wilmington in 2010 was $25,951, which is upper middle income relative to Delaware and the nation.
 This equates to an annual income of $103,804 for a family of four.
 However, Wilmington contains both very wealthy and poor people as well.

 Wilmington is an extremely ethnically-diverse city.
 The people who call Wilmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmington residents report their race to be Black or African-American, followed by White.
 Wilmington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.22% of the city’s residents.
 Important ancestries of people in Wilmington include Italian, German, English, and Polish.